 /var, since checksums are required which either don’t exist or may vary across different deployment machines.
 GSC combines these variables and list of trusted files into a new manifest file.
 In a last step the entrypoint is changed to launch the

-apploader.shscript which generates an Intel SGX token and starts the gramine-sgx loader.
+apploader.shscript which generates an Intel SGX token (only if needed, on non-FLC platforms) and starts the gramine-sgx loader.
 Note that the generated image (

 gsc-<image-name>-unsigned) cannot successfully load an Intel SGX enclave, since essential files and the signature of the enclave are still missing (see next stage).